scrapy/scrapy/docs/topics/item-pipeline.rst

    :param spider: the spider which was closed
    :type spider: :class:`~scrapy.Spider` object

-.. method:: from_crawler(cls, crawler)
+.. classmethod:: from_crawler(cls, crawler)

-   If present, this classmethod is called to create a pipeline instance from a :class:`~scrapy.crawler.Crawler`.
+   If present, this class method is called to create a pipeline instance from a :class:`~scrapy.crawler.Crawler`.
 It must return a new instance of the pipeline.
 Crawler object provides access to all Scrapy core components like settings and signals; it is a way for pipeline to